k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/02_tdm_database.md

 # TDM Database

 TDM settings and TDM tasks are kept in a dedicated PostgreSQL DB.
-Both the TDM and TDM GUI and task execution processes connect to the TDM DB to get or update TDM settings or  tasks.
+The TDM, TDM GUI and task execution processes connect to the TDM DB to get or update TDM settings or  tasks.

 The following table lists the TDM tables and their description.